grafana/xk6-disruptor/README.md

 <br>Use at your own risk.
 Thanks!
 </blockquote>

-This extension adds fault injection capabilities to [Grafana k6](https://github.com/grafana/k6).
+xk6-disruptor is an extension adds fault injection capabilities to [Grafana k6](https://github.com/grafana/k6).
 It implements the ideas of the Chaos Engineering discipline and enables Grafana k6 users to test their system's reliability under turbulent conditions.

 ## Why xk6-disruptor?